spdx/spdx-3-model/model/AI/Vocabularies/SafetyRiskAssessmentType.md

 - serious: The highest level of risk posed by an AI system.
 - high: The second-highest level of risk posed by an AI system.
 - medium: The third-highest level of risk posed by an AI system.
-- low: Low/no risk is posed by the AI system.
+- low: Low/no risk is posed by an AI system.